laurelwood-erb/cs348-backend/README.md

 ### 3. Create tables

-run `node script/tables`.
+Run `npm run table`.
 This will create all our tables.

 ### 4. Populate data

-run `node script/populate`.
+Run `npm run populate`.
 This will populate our data.

 If the above script results in `ER_DUP_ENTRY` with `result undefined`, make sure to clear the database and recreate the tables and populate data.

 ### 5. Start up the server

-finally, run `node app.js` to start up the backend server.
+Finally, run `npm run start` to start up the backend server.
 We have one endpoint `/api/query` which is a post request that will execute a query from the body. (query can be SELECT, INSERT, UPDATE, DELETE, etc).

-e.g. POST to http://localhost:8081/api/query with header set to
+e.g. POST request to http://localhost:8081/api/query with header set to
 ```
 { 'Content-Type': 'application/json' }
 ```